What is a Limited Company?

 How can I get one?

-Alternatively, if you like we can set up your company for you for a small fee as part of our joining process if you want Accounting Wise to be your company’s accountants.
+Alternatively, if you like we can set up your company for you for a small fee as part of our joining process if you want Accounting Wise to be your company’s accountant.